 To improve the traffic operations, the Greenwich Road connection at the five-legged intersection at Witchduck Road will be removed, and the existing stretch of Greenwich Road will terminate at a cul-de-sac just east of the former Norfolk-Southern railroad tracks.
 To maintain connectivity on Greenwich Road, the new flyover will be built over I-264 to connect with Cleveland Street.
 The Greenwich Road connection with Witchduck Road will not be removed until the new flyover to Cleveland Street is complete.
 In addition, Cleveland Street will be re-striped to four lanes, from its current two.

-Click on the following map for a larger version.
+Click on the map below for a larger version.
 Solid yellow indicates new roadway.
 Red indicates a new elevated structure.
 The yellow grid pattern indicates existing pavement that will be removed.

 At a Glance